The Singles Network Ministries

 Singles ministry has:

-While I still encourage churches to have a singles ministry (breaking singles into life stages), hiring a pastor or director to lead them, I am very thankful that volunteers are allowed to lead.
-As a result, we have many singles gathering for Bible studies, activities, and service projects around the world.
+1. The leadership has shifted from being primarily church, pastor, and staff-led to being volunteer-led, except for singles aged 18-30.
+While I still encourage churches to have a singles ministry that addresses different life stages by hiring a pastor or director, I am very grateful that volunteers are permitted to lead.
+As a result, many singles gather around the world for Bible studies, activities, and service projects.

-2. Churches with a full-time pastor focused only on singles to a pastor with five hats that include ministry to one of them.
+2. Churches with a full-time pastor dedicated solely to singles, now led by a pastor wearing multiple hats including ministry to one of them.

-This change has been happening for the last 20 years, but we have seen this escalate with the recession in 2009 and Covid.
-As a result of pastors having so many hats, singles ministry is not a priority.
-This makes it challenging to find a church that ministers to singles as the pastor's title doesn't reflect this area.
+This change has been ongoing for the past 20 years, but it has intensified during the 2009 recession and Covid.
+Because pastors often wear many hats, singles ministry is not a priority.
+This makes it difficult to find a church that actively ministers to singles, as the pastor's title often does not reflect this focus.

 3. Singles ministry in the church to singles ministry outside the church.

-While I prefer singles ministry to be under the church for protection, provision, leadership, support, etc., we have seen a massive trend to singles ministry outside starting outside the church.
-People are using apps such as Facebook, Meetup, and WhatsApp and developing their databases and websites.
-While I am thrilled singles are continuing to start and grow the ministry, it's is mainly because the church has not.
+While I prefer singles ministry to be under the church for protection, provision, leadership, and support, we have observed a strong trend of singles ministry starting outside the church.
+People are using apps like Facebook, Meetup, and WhatsApp, and they are developing their own databases and websites.
+Although I am excited that singles are continuing to start and grow the ministry, it is mainly because the church has not.

-4. Focused mainly on young singles (18-30ish) to singles of all ages back to focus only on young singles and much older singles.
+4. Focused mainly focusing on young singles (18-30ish), then expanding to singles of all ages and much older singles.

-In the early 1990s, there wasn't much singles ministry to anyone over 35.
-Divorce Care, Griefshare, and other similar resources have just been invented.
-Churches just didn't have the resources to help those that were single again due to divorce or death, parenting alone (formerly married or not), or never-married and wanting to be married.
+In the early 1990s, there wasn't much singles ministry for anyone over 35.
+Divorce Care, Griefshare, and other similar resources had just been created.
+Churches simply didn't have the resources to support those who found themselves single again due to divorce or death, parenting alone (whether formerly married or not), or those who had never married and wanted to be married.

-With the new development of recovery resources, we saw a massive growth of reaching singles of all ages, especially over 35.
-As a result, there also needed to be ministry post-recovery.
-Meaning we needed a class, small group, bible study, seminars, etc., for folks to join.
+With the new development of recovery resources, we saw a huge increase in reaching singles of all ages, especially those over 35.
+As a result, there was also a need for ministry post-recovery.
+This meant we needed a class, small group, Bible study, seminars, or other options for people to join.
 They desired community.
-At this time, we began to see struggles in defining singles ministry.
-Often pastors would just put us all in one big group.
-This didn't work, and they began to see that.
+At this point, we started to see struggles in defining singles ministry.
+Often, pastors would just lump us all into one big group.
+This didn't work, and they began to realize that.

-So, for a while, especially with the larger churches, you saw ministry (and pastors who led it) to young adults, median-aged singles (30-45), single parents, and older singles (45 plus).
-But this takes money and time.
-As time went on, and for some of the other reasons I listed in this article, pastors were either let go, given many different hats or not replaced.
-Eventually, the entire singles ministry would start to fall apart.
-The only exception to this has been young adults.
-For a lot of churches, this has continued to do well.
-But unfortunately, when they are too old for this group, they have nowhere to go.
+Initially, especially at larger churches, ministry efforts (and the pastors leading them) targeted young adults, median-aged singles (30-45), single parents, and older singles (45 plus).
+However, this requires funding and time.
+Over time, and due to various reasons I mentioned in this article, pastors were either let go, assigned multiple roles, or not replaced.
+Eventually, the entire singles ministry began to decline.
+The only exception has been young adults, which many churches continue to serve successfully.
+Unfortunately, once they outgrow this group, there is often nowhere else for them to go.

 5. Social media has changed everyone's life.

-With singles, it has been a great tool to connect us, provide a place to chat, request help, pray, promote events, etc. It has also replaced spending time in person.
-With the invention of social media, we saw a huge drop in commitments.
-People tend to wait till the last minute to show up or sign up and not show up.
+With singles, it has been a great tool to connect us, provide a space to chat, request help, pray, promote events, and more.
+It has also replaced in-person gatherings.
+Since the invention of social media, we've seen a significant drop in commitments.
+People tend to wait until the last minute to show up or sign up and often do not follow through.

 6. Dating and courtship have changed.

-99% of most singles want to be married, but without a singles group, a ministry where would they find their mate.
-When singles ministry started to change around the country, we saw an increase of people marrying someone who was lost, someone they settled for, fast marriages due to not having accountability or pre-engagement counseling available, and singles just leaving the church.
+Ninety-nine percent of most singles want to get married, but without a singles group, a ministry where would they find their mate?
+When singles ministry started to change across the country, we saw more people marrying someone who was lost, settling for someone, experiencing quick marriages due to lack of accountability or pre-engagement counseling, and singles leaving the church.

-The 2nd greatest decision you will make in life is who you marry, but it's not the 2nd most important one in the church.
-I believe churches should provide singles ministry so singles can build safe friendships.
-Friendships that can lead to dating and marriage.
+The second greatest decision you'll make in life is who you marry, but it's not the second most important one in the church.
+I believe churches should offer singles ministry so singles can develop safe friendships—friendships that might lead to dating and marriage.
 This is part of why I co-wrote Intentional Relationships for singles Bible study.
-A 12-week study taking singles from identity to boundaries, conflict, friendship to marriage.
+A 12-week study taking singles from identity to boundaries, conflict, friendship, to marriage.
 This is an excellent resource for churches to add to their toolbox.
 This resource can help bring singles together to build community.
 This community could lead to a ministry in your church.

-Note: Also, the acceptance of online dating has increased, but the percentage of successful, Christ-focused relationships that had led to marriage is very low.
-While you can meet anyone anywhere, and they can one day be your spouse, the issue is getting ahead of God.
-Having a safe place to connect, accountability, counsel, etc., is the best way to find someone with whom to spend the rest of your life.
+Note: Although online dating has become more accepted, the percentage of successful, Christ-centered relationships that lead to marriage remains very low.
+While you can meet anyone anywhere, and they could someday be your spouse, the key is not to get ahead of God's timing.
+Having a safe place to connect, accountability, counseling, and support is the best way to find someone to share the rest of your life with.

-We have seen a vast increase in the numbers (primarily women) of single-parent homes, including grandparents raising grandkids.
-While I am super thankful for ministries such as The Life of a Single Mom and Arise, who can help the local church start a single parent ministry, there are simply not enough churches doing what they can to reach this large demographic.
-And ministry focused on single dads doesn't exist anymore—at least not at a national level.
+We have seen a significant growth in the number of single-parent households, mainly women, including grandparents raising their grandchildren.
+While I am very grateful for ministries like The Life of a Single Mom and Arise, which assist the local church in launching a single parent ministry, there aren't enough churches doing what they can to serve this large group.
+Additionally, ministries focused on single dads are no longer available—at least not on a national scale.

 8. Blended Families are on the rise.